-Practitioners should communicate irregularities detected during the course of assurance engagements performed for public interest entities to the entity and, if the entity does not investigate the matter, to authorities designated by the Member State as responsible for investigating such irregularities.10 Non-compliance with laws and regulations detected during the sustainability assurance engagement falls within this category.
+Practitioners should remain alert to the risk of fraud and instances of non-compliance with laws and regulations throughout the limited assurance engagement.
+Practitioners should communicate irregularities detected during the course of assurance engagements performed for public interest entities to the entity and, if the entity does not investigate the matter, to authorities designated by the Member State as responsible for investigating such irregularities.
+Non-compliance with laws and regulations connected to the subjects examined during the sustainability assurance engagement falls within this category.